fugxd/Instasynch/README.md

 Autocomplete
 ------------

-Autocomplete will assist the user in typing out commands, emotes, settings and tags.
+Autocomplete will assist the user in typing out commands, emotes, settings, names and tags.
 By hitting tab or enter the selected item will be added to the input field.
 If it is an emote or a command that does not need additional input it will be automatically sent to the chat.